Kids are expensive — but entertaining them doesn’t have to be. When your crew’s off school, you can enjoy lots of fun, family friendly things on a

 4. Muddy?
 No problem, go play at one of these mud-free playgrounds!
 Free!

 5. Travel back to Medieval times at the Loveland Castle!
 Kids 5 and under are Free; 6 and up are $5.
+Check out these 7 castles that are worth-the-drive!

 6. Enjoy the views from the Summit Park Observation Tower!
 Free!